rick7122003/Kee-Siong/README.md

 storey range: The range of storeys where the residential flat is located in the building. flat model: The model or type of the residential flat, which indicates the layout and design.

+Datetime64 (1 column):

+month: The month of the transaction or record.

 4. Select a target column for analysis.